 Yet to legally braid hair for a living, braiders in many states must spend thousands of dollars and hundreds of hours on cosmetology training—training that has nothing to do with African-style hair braiding.
 Instead of getting their businesses off the ground, hair braiders get tangled up in senseless occupational and salon licensing regulations.

 The Institute for Justice advocates at state legislatures for exempting braiders from state cosmetology licensing laws.
-Today, 20 states—Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Iowa, Kansas, Kentucky, Maine, Maryland, Michigan, Mississippi, Nebraska, Texas, Utah, Virginia, Washington and West Virginia—completely exempt braiders from licensure.
-Seven of these states enacted their exemptions in just the last two years.
+Today, 21 states—Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Iowa, Kansas, Kentucky, Maine, Maryland, Michigan, Mississippi, Nebraska, South Dakota, Texas, Utah, Virginia, Washington and West Virginia—completely exempt braiders from licensure.

 IJ’s model braiding bill is based on the day-to-day practices of braiders and the best language from the various state braiding laws.
-Since 2015, IJ’s lobbying efforts have helped state legislators in Arkansas, Kentucky and Nebraska enact versions of the model bill to exempt braiders from licensing requirements.
+Since 2015, IJ’s lobbying efforts have helped state legislators in Arkansas, Iowa, Kentucky, Nebraska, Texas and South Dakota enact versions of the model bill to exempt braiders from licensing requirements.

 Check out IJ’s latest report on braiding laws: http://ij.org/report/barriers-to-braiding/